in Hangzhou

 In 1928, Gong Chengxiang entered the Central Martial Arts Institute of Nanjing (中央國術館), one of the most influential martial arts institutions of modern China.
 There he trained alongside famous martial artists and exchanged knowledge with masters of different styles.
 Together with Cao Yanhai (曹雁海) and Liu Jingyun (劉景雲), he contributed to the preservation and development of a practical fighting system that combined the principles of Tongbiquan, Shaolin Fohaiquan, and Shaolin Zhou Tong Quantui.
 Unlike modern performance-oriented Wushu, this system maintained a strong emphasis on effectiveness, speed, and real combat ability.

-“The legs are like two hands, the hands like meteors, the waist like a snake, feet like drills.
+“The legs are like two hands, the hands like meteors, the waist like a snake, the feet like drills.
 Courageous like a Tiger in fighting, moving as fast as a mouse, and the Heart calm as a young girl while taking off suddenly as a Hare (or a viper).
-You come straight, I hit you on the side, you come on the side I go straight on you.
+You come straight, I hit you on the side, you come on the side, I go straight on you.
 No stands, no postures, just hitting you.
-You kick I kick, pointing East I hit West, pointing up I hit down, mixing fakes and real strikes, as every movement is a beating one.”
+You kick, I kick, pointing East, I hit West, pointing up, I hit down, mixing fakes and real strikes, as every movement is a beating one.”

 腿如两只手、手如流星、腰如蛇形、脚如鑽形、胆如虎、行 為 鼠、静如處女、動如脱兔 (蝮)。直来横打,横来直打,不招不架,只打一下。你踢我踢,你打我打,指東打西,指上打下,真假虛實見式打式。